uphold/docs/_authentication.md

 # Authentication
 Uphold is an OAuth 2.0 compliant service.

 Partners looking to integrate with our API must [register an application](#registering-an-application).
 Applications that implement a user-facing web interface, to provide custom functionality for multiple Uphold users, should use the [Web Application Flow](#web-application-flow).
-Applications that implement a backend interface for a corporate partner (and therefore represent an Uphold user themselves) should use use the [Client Credentials Flow](#client-credentials-flow).
+Applications that implement a backend interface for a corporate partner (and therefore represent an Uphold user themselves) should use the [Client Credentials Flow](#client-credentials-flow).

 ## Web Application Flow
 Ideal for web applications that wish to retrieve information about a user's Uphold account or take actions on their behalf.